AvaProtocol/EigenLayer-AVS/README.md

 oak-avs run-aggregrator
 ```

-Note: currently aggregrator will be run by Oak team.
+Note: currently aggregrator will be run by OAK team.
 The IP address for
 communication between operator and aggregrator will be hardcode in the operator.

 # How it works